 The Articles of Association provide that Directors shall retire and offer themselves for re-election at the first AGM after their appointment and at least every three years thereafter.
+However, as a FTSE 250 company, all

-In accordance with corporate governance best practice the Company expects Directors to be re-elected annually.
-All of the Directors shall therefore offer themselves for re-election at the forthcoming AGM.
+Directors should be subject to an annual election by shareholders as prescribed by the AIC Code, therefore, Directors are re-elected annually.
+All of the Directors shall offer themselves for re-election at the forthcoming AGM.
 Having considered their effectiveness, demonstration of commitment to the role, length of service, attendance at meetings and contribution to the Board's deliberations, the Board approves the nomination for re-election of all of the Directors.

-Any Director, who has held office with the Company, for a continuous period of nine years or more at the date of the AGM, shall retire from office and may offer themselves for re-appointment.
+Any Director, who has held office with the Company for a continuous period of nine years or more at the date of the AGM, shall retire from office and may offer themselves for re-appointment.
 This will allow for phased Board appointments and retirements and enable the Board to consider whether there is any risk that such Director might reasonably be deemed to have lost independence through such long service.